 State of Play: President Trump signed an executive order to expand telehealth services, and the proposed 2021 physician fee schedule proposes permanently to add new codes and temporarily to add others to allow providers to receive reimbursement for telehealth services through 2021.
 Vice President Joe Biden’s plan for Mobilizing American Talent and Heart to Create a 21st Century Caregiving and Education Workforce announced July 21 would create a Public Health Jobs Corps.
 The Trump administration has re-established the Ready Reserve Corps as part of the U.S. Public Health Service (USPHS).
 According the Peterson-KFF Healthcare System Tracker, nearly 1.5 million healthcare jobs were lost between February and April 2020.
 The Health Resources and Services Administration (HRSA) has announced awards over $100 million to increase the health workforce in rural and underserved communities.

-HLC Position: HLC believes health system stability includes having a well-trained, highly qualified workforce to meet the needs of our country’s evolving healthcare system, as well as our growing and aging population.
-HLC supports increased Graduate Medical Education (GME) funding as well as increasing the number of residency slots available in both primary and specialty care.
+HLC Position: HLC believes health system stability includes having a well-trained workforce to meet the needs of our country’s evolving health system, as well as our growing and aging population.
+This must include an emphasis on rural health.
 HLC also supports the expanded use of telemedicine and immigration rules that allow recruitment of nurses and other workers critical to the healthcare industry.
 Improved policies and payment methodologies in telemedicine services will further help meet patient needs.
 Nonphysician providers should be allowed to practice to the full scope of their training and should be reimbursed for such services.
 More must be done to make mental and behavioral health services more accessible and integrated for those who can benefit from them.

 HLC Recent Activity: